PG&E's Nature Restoration Trust

 PG&E provides sole funding for the Nature Restoration Trust to bring together public and private resources to conserve and enhance the natural habitats of fish and wildlife.
 Our support is part of the company's broader commitment to partner with the communities we serve to protect natural resources while educating students and others about how they can make a difference.

-As part our efforts to conserve California's diverse wildlife, in 2010, PG&E's Nature Restoration Trust awarded grants to the following:
+As part our efforts to conserve California's diverse wildlife, PG&E's Nature Restoration Trust has awarded grants to the following:

 - Sonoma Baylands Environmental Science & Restoration Project